astroryan12/VerticalTabs/README.md

 --

 Thanks to [h4wwk3ye](https://github.com/h4wwk3ye/firefoxCSS) for the improvements made on [Flying Fox](https://github.com/akshat46/FlyingFox), allowing me to adjust the layout to work well on Windows while keeping as close to Firefox's native design as possible.

+# Troubleshooting

+1. If the sidebar is not showing up at all after installation, be sure to left click the Tree Style Tab add-on in the top bar in order to turn on the extension.

+# Known Issues

+- Pinned tabs not working properly